A: Sound Verbs, Form I: The Jussive

 2 responses to “A: Sound Verbs, Form I: The Jussive”

-1. Ayesha Avatar
+1. Anjum Avatar

 Alhumdolillah very informative and easy to understand.
 I am enjoying learning Arabic via these lessons 🙂